Riggd/portfolio/src/process.md

 </section>
 <section>

-#### 2. What are we building?
+### 2. What are we building?

 - I start broad, ideating on potential solutions aligning with engineering and product teams to understand technical and business constraints

-- Every first idea needs refinement, we iterate together to ensure
+- Let's be honest.
+The first idea is rarely the correct one, we'll iterate together to ensure we are spending time on the **correct** solution

 - Validate design solutions.
 I will help you find the right amount of validation to seek, regardless of time constraints
 </section>
 <section>

-#### 3. How are we building & measuring success?
+### 3. How are we building & measuring success?

 - I'm an engineers best-friend, my background in engineering allows me to collaborate seamlessly with teams to build design with an impact